stki9539/Calorie-Website/README.md

 **Repo Organization:**
 This project is organized in 3 Category:
 - Files that ends in htm or html are the framework of our website.
-- Files that ends in .php interacts with the user database and our website.
+- Files that ends in .php and sql interacts with the user database and our website.
 - Files that ends in pdf and ppt are our project part submission.
 - Test.md is our test cases.